Alisha the Agnostic

 About Jesus:

-Alisha believes Jesus was either just an ordinary person, or never existed at all.
-She will oftentimes refer to the 'Jesus-Myth', or when she is being really sarcastic, refers to 'Jebus' (a sarcastic reference to Christ).
+An agnostic believes Jesus was either just an ordinary person, or never existed at all.
+They will oftentimes refer to the ‘Jesus-Myth’ or ‘Jebus’ (a sarcastic reference to Christ).

 About the Bible: